stormbkk87/meteor-issue-8112/README.md

 - Select to save as a .p12 file to a folder where we'll test the voip push
 - Navigate to the folder where you exported the .p12 file and run the following command on commandline

-openssl pkcs12 -in YOUR_CERT.p12 -out VOIP.pem -nodes -clcerts
+<pre><code>openssl pkcs12 -in YOUR_CERT.p12 -out VOIP.pem -nodes -clcerts</code></pre>

 - Move the script "push_debug.py" from the git folder "private/scripts" to the same folder as the newly created VOIP.pem file
-- Run meteor command with your local IP address, drop your firewall
+- Run meteor command with your local IP address, drop your Mac firewall or hot code push won't work
+- Make sure Mac and iPhone are both on the same wifi network

-meteor run ios-device --mobile-server http://192.x.x.x:3000
+<pre><code>meteor run ios-device --mobile-server http://192.x.x.x:3000</code></pre>

 - Once XCode comes up, plugin iPhone with at least iOS 9, I used iPhone 6 iOS 10.0.2
 - Under "General" set Signing Team